OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 # Debug your event-based Outlook add-in

 This article provides debugging guidance as you implement [event-based activation](autolaunch.md) in your add-in.
-The event-based activation feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10), with additional events now available in [requirement set 1.11](/javascript/api/requirement-sets/outlook/requirement-set-1.11/outlook-requirement-set-1.11) and [requirement set 1.12](/javascript/api/requirement-sets/outlook/requirement-set-1.12/outlook-requirement-set-1.12).
+The event-based activation feature was introduced in [requirement set 1.10](/javascript/api/requirement-sets/outlook/requirement-set-1.10/outlook-requirement-set-1.10), with additional events now available in subsequent requirement sets.
 For more information, see [Supported events](autolaunch.md#supported-events).

 > [!IMPORTANT]
 > This debugging capability is only supported in Outlook on Windows with a Microsoft 365 subscription.